 Problem 1 - The Display

 This was a Japan-only machine and most machines built in the 1990s which lived out most of their lives in Japan have suffered due to the region's seasonal humidy.
 This has caused vinegar syndrome in almost all machines not taken out of Japan.
-In the case of the PC110, you have 3 options:
+In the case of the IBM PC110, you have 3 options:

 1) Run your machine via a dock for SVGA output (without a dock, you're stuck).